safe-global/safe-docs/reference/safe-core-sdk/auth-kit/README.md

 await pack.init(packInitOptions);
 ```

 After the initialization, you can use the pack methods to interact with the chosen provider.
-There are some common methods (`signIn()`, `signOut()` ...) that you can use with any pack.
+There are some common methods (`signIn()`, `signOut()`, etc.) that you can use with any pack.
 It creates a common interface that any pack should implement.
 Check the abstract class [`AuthKitBasePack`](./AuthKitBasePack.md) for more information.